agrawalsmart7/mywebsite/_posts/2019-05-13-Basic-Overview-on-Port-Forwarding-in-SSH.md

 Server-ip--> `192.168.0.10` and `192.168.217.103`<br>
 Workstation --> `192.168.217.105`

 Here you can see that there is your server which have two network cards.
 Out of one was same as the workstation.
-But it was non-routable from our PC but **not** for the server.
+And that is why it is non-routable from our PC but **not** for the server.

 So you provide this:- `ssh -D 990 user@example.com`